Nearly 900 Secret Service members were infected with the coronavirus. A watchdog blames Trump.

 CREW said it’s unclear “whom the special agents who tested positive were assigned to protect or when, exactly, they tested positive.”

 While the data does not give a breakdown of coronavirus infections between the two administrations during this period, the watchdog placed much of the blame on former president Donald Trump and former vice president Mike Pence for holding “large-scale rallies against public health guidelines.”

-The group also slammed the Trump family’s regular travel during the pandemic and Trump’s photo op last year outside Walter Reed National Military Medical Center “in a car with Secret Service agents while being treated for covid, further putting agents in danger.”
+The group also slammed the Trump family’s regular travel during the pandemic and Trump’s photo op last year outside Walter Reed National Military Medical Center “in a car with secret service agents while being treated for COVID, further putting agents in danger.”

 “It’s impossible to overstate the risk the Trump administration put on Secret Service agents,” CREW wrote.